 After your medical evaluation, the next phase may involve taking birth control pills for 1-2 weeks to induce ovulation.
 Taking hormone injections for around 10 days may follow afterward to stimulate egg production in your ovaries.

 After the eggs are mature, a needle is inserted via the vaginal wall to extract them.
 Sedation is provided during the retrieval process to prevent pain.
 The extraction process is short and takes just 20 minutes.
-The retrieved eggs are then frozen safely below zero degrees to conserve them.
+They are then frozen safely below zero degrees to conserve them.

 What is the Best Age to Freeze Your Eggs?